7ROLI101/Chip8Interpreter/README.md

 ![](Images/SpaceInvaders.png)

 As of right now, the emulator is working to the point where it is playable.
-However, the emulator has problems with the display of sprites (the output is flickering, and in Space Invaders, you die no matter what you do).
+However, there are issues with the emulator due to timing (the delay and sound timers are supposed to decrement at a rate of 60 Hz, but for some reason, it seems to be decrementing much faster than that).
+As of right now, my main priority is to:
+1) Start using SDL to do the outputting of graphics, user input and sound.
+2) Focus on the timing issues of the emulator (not to the point where it is cycle accurate, but I want the emulator to be playable at least for half of the ROMs that are currently out there).
+3) Focus on updating the language I am using to modern C++ (this is not important, but is a part of me learning C++).